gavinfielder/pft/README.md

  - Tests adapated from 42FileChecker have '`ftfc`' in the name These naming conventions are ***usually*** followed.
 There's a lot of tests, so making it more consistent is a huge task for another day.
 The first rule plus the `moul_` block are the two that most users care about, and they're both consistent.

-## Help!
-Wildcard search isn't working!

-For almost all shell terminals, the `*` needs to be escaped--usually, putting a string in double quotes is sufficient, but some terminals still treat it as a shell `*` even then.
-You can either escape it manually '`\*`', or, to make this feature compatible with all shells, I've made **any character not valid for a C function name (alphanumeric + underscore) is now considered a wildcard**.
-This means instead of `\*`, you can also use `@`, or anything else your terminal doesn't recognize as a special character.
-The same is true for the enable-test and disable-test scripts.

 ## Workflow with PFT

 unit\_tests.c shows you all the tests that are available.
 Failing a test means that your output and/or return value was not the same as the libc printf.
 When this happens, there will be a new file, 'test\_results.txt', that holds information about the failed test, the first line of code for the test (most of them are one line anyway), what printf printed, and what ft\_printf printed.

 ### Adding Tests

 You can add your own tests to unit\_tests.c, following the same format.
-You do not need to do anything except write the function in this file and remake.
+You do not need to do anything except write the function in this file and re-make.
 The new tests will be included in the test index and can be queried the same way.
+-
 ## Enabling and Disabling tests

 I have provided scripts that make it easy to enable and disable tests by a search pattern.
 Example: